bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 transfer data to and from the Seagate Central.

 Finally test that the new software and configuration survive a reboot of the Seagate Central.
+The best way to do this is either via the Web management interface or with the CLI command

+     reboot

+Rebooting the Seagate Central by disconnecting the power is not normally recommended.

 ### Optional : Revert back to the old samba software
 If the new version of samba is not performing as desired then there